Fiscal federalism: Main concepts

-The VFI-VFG-VFD offers a nice framework to understand and debate issues surrounding fiscal federalism.
-VFD is a concept that has entered the lexicon of fiscal federalism and has the power to clarify the debate on intergovernmental financial relations.
+Many public policy experts prefer the notion of "vertical fiscal asymmetry" —coined and conceptualised by Sharma (2011)—over its alternative "vertical fiscal imbalance" because the former is relatively neutral and highlights the unfeasibility of a balance or symmetry purporting to eliminate any kind of vertical fiscal asymmetry.
+VFA acknowledges the inherent challenges in achieving a perfect balance or symmetry in fiscal relations between different levels of government.
+This concept recognizes that a certain degree of asymmetry is an unavoidable and realistic aspect of fiscal federalism.

-Vertical Fiscal Gap as the revenue deficiency arising from a mismatching between revenue capacity and expenditure needs.
+The term VFI often carries a negative connotation.
+It suggests a deviation from an ideal state of fiscal balance, which might not be practically achievable or even desirable in a federal system.
+The use of VFA, therefore, avoids these implications and focuses more on the pragmatic aspects of fiscal federalism.
+Moreover, the terminology of VFA is thought to implicitly support the devolution of funds to subnational governments.
+On the other hand, the term VFI is sometimes interpreted as opposing intergovernmental transfers.
+Therefore, the concept of VFA offers a more nuanced framework for understanding the dynamics of fiscal federalism.

 Local, national and international public goods

 Various activities of the government are undertaken at different levels.
 To understand the assignment of responsibilities to the different levels of state, it can be beneficial to define, whether it is more useful to deal with problems at the local or the federal level.
 Public goods in general are goods that are neither excludable nor rival.
 For that reason, they are usually provided by the government.
 For some kind of goods, the benefits accrue to residents of a particular area or community.
 These are called local public goods.
 Examples of them are traffic lights or fire protection.
-In contrast, for national public goods there is a presumption for federal provision, because their benefits accrue to everyone in the nation.
+In contrast, for national public goods, there is a presumption for federal provision, because their benefits accrue to everyone in the nation.
 An example is national defense.
 There are also some public goods, from which benefit people living all over the world.
 These are called international public goods, e.g. global environment.

 To be the supply of public goods efficient, national public goods must be supplied at national level, local public goods at local level, etc. If the provision of national public goods is left to local communities, there would be a freerider problem and there can occur an undersupply of those goods.
 Similarly, there is likely to be an undersupply of international public goods, if they are provided by the national governments.
 However, it does not exist any highest level of the government, which stands above national governments, which would be given responsibility for resolving global externality problems.
 The closest approximation to a global government is probably the United Nations General Assembly.